AmruthaPariprolu/YoutubeTranscriptSummarizer/README.md

 # YouTube Transcript Summarization

-This Django application fetches the transcript of a YouTube video using its video ID, summarizes it using a pre-trained model, and calculates the similarity between the transcript and its corresponding subtitles.
+This  application fetches the transcript of a YouTube video using its video ID, summarizes it using a pre-trained model, and calculates the similarity between the transcript and its corresponding subtitles.

 ## Overview